pulumi/docs/reference/pkg/nodejs/@pulumi/openstack/compute/index.md

 ```

-The human-readable
-name of the network.
-Changing this creates a new server.
+A unique name for the resource.

 <h3 class="pdoc-member-header">
 <a class="pdoc-child-name" href="/compute/instance.ts#L109">property networks</a>